system76/docs/_articles/before-you-open-a-support-ticket.md

 ### 15. If this is a hardware issue, steps 3 and 5 will help confirm it.

-We also have an article on diagnosing hardware failures which can be found here: https://support.system76.com/articles/hardware-failure/
+We also have an article on diagnosing hardware failures which can be found [here](https://support.system76.com/articles/hardware-failure/)

 We have several repair or replacement options available depending on the circumstances.